 Once we’ve agreed on the scope and timeframe, I’ll send you an invoice for the first 4h of our project ($320).
 Once paid, our proposed Creation Phase will be locked into my design calendar.

 Ahead of receiving payment I’ll hold our dates for 1 week.
 After that my availability may change, and our Creation Phase may be moved back.

 3. Upload all material to a shared Folder.

 Once we’ve confirmed our collaboration, please upload a finalised brief and all material to a shared Google Folder before our agreed creation phase.
-This might include copy, information, and media you want included, as well as visual references and notes to illustrate your vision.
+This might include:

 4. Creation Phase + Revisions.